top of page

-A central goal of our research is the development of almond varieties that are better adapted to changing climatic conditions.
-We analyze the response of almond trees to various environmental factors, such as temperature, rainfall, and soil conditions.
-This information helps us breed varieties that can thrive not only under optimal but also under suboptimal conditions.
+4. Climatic Adaptability A central goal of our research is to develop a drainage system that is optimally adapted to changing climatic conditions.
+We analyze the system's response to various environmental factors, such as heavy rainfall events, long dry spells, and different soil conditions.
+This information helps us design systems that can perform at their full potential not only under ideal but also under extreme conditions.

-To ensure the sustainability of our breeding approaches, we conduct long-term studies.
-These studies allow us to observe the performance of new almond varieties over several years and evaluate their adaptability to different environmental conditions.
+5. Long-Term Studies and Monitoring To ensure the sustainability of our system approaches, we conduct long-term studies.
+These studies allow us to observe the performance of the new drainage system over several years and to evaluate its adaptability to different environmental and load conditions.

-In summary, our research into almonds that consume less water and are more robust can make a significant contribution to sustainable agriculture.
-By combining genetic research, innovative breeding methods, and sustainable agricultural practices, we strive to future-proof almond production.
+In summary, our research on a resource-efficient and robust drainage system can make a significant contribution to sustainable water management and the protection of infrastructure and agricultural land.
+By combining materials research, innovative system design, and sustainable application practices, we strive to make water management future-proof.

 Power in Numbers